 An office visit is a problem focused exam.
 Office visits are for patients who need to be treated for red eye, glaucoma, dry eye or any medical condition related to the eye.
 The fees will range depending on the complexity of your problem.
 If you have health insurance (not the same as vision insurance) then it will be billed under it.

-A retinal photo is an excellent way to document the appearance of the major internal structures of the eye…
+Retinal imaging is an excellent way to document the appearance of the major internal structures of the eye…

 Major causes of visual impairment